-How do you make dentures fit comfortably
+How to make dentures fit comfortably

 It’s important that you feel comfortable with your dentures – they shouldn’t hold you back in any aspect of your lifestyle.
-If you’re wearing dentures for the first time, your gums may feel sore in that initial period – this is completely normal, and as your mouth gets used to them, this should soon fade away.
+If you’re wearing dentures for the first time, your gums may feel sore in that initial period – this is completely normal, and as your mouth gets used to new false teeth, this should soon fade away.
 Here are some top tips to help speed up this settling-in period and help you feel more confident about your new smile:

 Give it time

 Many people adjust to new dentures straight away, but for others, it can take a few months before they get used to the fit and feel.
 By the time of your first review visit, you will probably have been wearing the new dentures for about a week.
-It’s not uncommon to feel mild discomfort and experience a little difficulty when speaking whilst adapting to your dentures.
+It’s not uncommon to feel mild discomfort and experience a little difficulty when speaking whilst getting used to your dentures.
 But over time, your jaw and gums should adjust to the new dentures and you can get back to feeling like yourself again.

 Use a denture adhesive

-Using a denture adhesive such as Polident® may help you adapt more quickly to wearing your dentures.
+Using a denture adhesive such as Polident may help you adapt more quickly to wearing your dentures.
 Fixatives can boost your confidence while eating, speaking and smiling, and form a seal to help prevent food getting stuck between your dentures and gums, meaning you can continue to enjoy many of your favourite meals.

 Care for your denture